caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 * [RFC 1980](https://datatracker.ietf.org/doc/html/rfc1980) (client-side image maps)
 * [RFC 2070](https://datatracker.ietf.org/doc/html/rfc2070) (internationalization)

 At this time where we have more than one (graphical) browser.
-Mosaic had been released in 1993 and Netscape was released by some of the same egineers in 1994.
+Mosaic had been released in 1993, Netscape was released by some of the same egineers in 1994 and the initial version of Internet Explorer appeared in 1995.

 Mosaic is the grandfather of Internet Explorer.
 NSCA licensed the code from Spyglass and used it to build the original version of Internet Explorer although it wasn't long before all the code from Mosaic was removed from Internet Explorer and replaced with Microsoft written code.

-Because the different browsers had the goal of attracting people they introduced tags as they felt they were needed, regardless of whether there waas a standard or not.
-Most of these talks were introduced as messages in the `www-talk` mailing list.
+Because the different browsers had the goal of attracting people they introduced tags as they felt they were needed, regardless of whether there was a standard or not.
+Most of these tags were introduced as messages in the `www-talk` mailing list.

 Take, for example, this [message to www-talk](http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html) from Mark Andressen proposing the `img` tag and the different alternatives that were presented on that discussion thread.

 **There was no W3C or WHATWG at this time**.
-The specification was released as an set of IETF RFC Draft documents.
+The specification was released as an set of IETF RFC Draft documents following the IETF development process.
+We'll see the differences when the specifications come under the stewardship of the W3C and later the WHATWG.

 ### HTML 3.2

-It is arround this time that we geet the two browsers that were part of the original browser wars: Netscape and Internet Explorer.
+It is arround this time that we get the two browsers that were part of the original browser wars: Netscape and Internet Explorer.
 This will shape this era of language development.

 HTML 3.2 included styles as attributes of HTML elements.
 It was common to see things like this in HTML 3.2 documents: